The Best Motorcycle Insurance Companies in Florida (2025)

 USAA has the best motorcycle insurance for Floridians with military ties.

-But it's only available to military members, veterans and some family members.
+• Only available to military members, veterans and their families

 It may cost more money, but basic motorcycle insurance from Progressive comes with more protection than most companies include.

-For example, a Progressive policy includes full replacement cost coverage.
+For example, a full coverage policy from Progressive includes full replacement cost coverage.
 This coverage helps fix your bike using brand-new parts after a crash, regardless of wear and tear.
 Most other companies charge extra for replacement cost coverage.

 Average full coverage motorcycle quotes by Florida city